kodejuice/chip8-emulator/README.md

 $ make
 ```

-*Running:*
+*Run*

 ```
 $ ./chip8 <program>
 ```

-There are 26 available programs in the `roms/` directory.
+The repo comes with a set of programs in the `roms/` directory.